miya0001/advanced-csv-importer/readme.txt

 == Screenshots ==

 1. Tools Import Screen
-2. The result of an import
+2. The result of an importing
 3. History of importing

 == Changelog ==